|

 community’s concern over the way the matter has been handled.
 Mr Palacio is

-President of the Bermuda Society of Arts (BSOA),
+President of the Bermuda Society of Arts (BSOA), Tom

 Butterfield said he would be telephoning the Police Commissioner on the matter.